If you’re interested in translating or adapting this post, pleaseemail us first.

 Today, almost every design editor has a similar feature as in Compo, but earlier, the plugin was extremely helpful for designers.

 Evil Martians hold true to the engineering culture that inspires not only Martian engineers but Martian designers to engage in open source.
-Roman Shamin, Martian Art Director and first Martian designer who joined eBay Social, launched 3 plugins to automate a designer’s workplace.
+Roman Shamin, Martian Art Director and first Martian designer who joined eBay Bonus, launched 3 plugins to automate a designer’s workplace.
 These were two Sketch plugins: State Machine for quick switching between layers and components by applying a quick ⌃⌘S shortcut, and Compo for easing complex template design by turning a text layer into a simple button and putting an existing component in order.
 The third project, which made a hit even stronger than the first two and was included in all the 2015 collections of the most useful tools for a designer, was a Size Marks plugin for Photoshop to help designers and frontenders prepare the layout for building.

-After all the ups and downs, surviving 3 major pivots successfully, patient work with conversion rates and new ideas, the eBay Social concept has stabilized, and the outputs show an uptrend in purchases and other key parameters.
+After all the ups and downs, surviving 3 major pivots successfully, patient work with conversion rates and new ideas, the eBay Bonus concept has stabilized, and the outputs show an uptrend in purchases and other key parameters.

 Reaching these financial and marketing indicators allowed the platform to graduate from the beta stage and become available for scaling.
-The eBay Social platform will be the key product for further partnerships and collaborations with large Russian ecommerce market players.
+The eBay Bonus platform will be the key product for further partnerships and collaborations with large Russian ecommerce market players.
 On top of that, other countries where the eBay platform operates had already found an interest in this proven loyalty model.

 “You can rely on Martians in solving any product task, absolutely.
 Everything and everywhere will be realized as expected—from concept shaping and UI design to implementation and deployment.
 This provides the eBay team plenty of room to invent the most challenging and cutting-edge ideas for the service evolution.
 With this approach, the marketplace has attracted over 150 thousand active users who have already purchased more than a million products.
 That’s a thoroughly working model that promotes cross-market value and stimulates sales.”—Alexander Maltsev, Head of Buyers Marketing & Offplatform, eBay

-To date, a large team of Martians minds the eBay Social project, while the other Martian team is engaged in another eBay project, eBaymag.
+To date, a large team of Martians minds the eBay Bonus project, while the other Martian team is engaged in another eBay project, eBaymag.
 We were lucky to have the eBay team as a smart and sapient customer with a product owner who can listen and adopt a viewpoint from the other side.

 If you consider an idea to assign all your tech tasks to Evil Martians, don’t hesitate to get in touch to find out how we can organize the process and develop good chemistry with your business team.